 A man wearing a suit approached talking to himself, arms waving wildly in the air.
 From where I sat, he looked as unhappy to see the reporters as I was.
 I looked at the police officer standing next to me, expecting some kind of answer.
 It didnt come, the man arrived and introduced himself.
 “Detective Branham, you are?”
 He stared intently into my eyes.
 “Lottie, Detective, Lottie Drake” I stood and held out my hand.
 He took it and squeezed hard and shook it twice.
 “Constable, Can you please get Ms Drake back to the station without making a scene?” he asked the young lady.
 “Yes sir” she replied and held the door directing me to sit in the front seat again.
 I sat in the car and put on the seat belt and waited for the constable to get in and get started.
 Sometimes I was glad I lived in a small village.
 It took no time at all to get to the police station where we alighted and went inside.
 While I was no stranger to police stations, I felt I didnt belong.

 In no time a paper cup of steaming coffee sat before me and a biscuit.
 I stared at it just running the evenings events through my head.
 Do I tell the police what I heard, the events of the night before that scared me sensless?
 I heard my name a couple times… “Lottie!
 Come on, Snap out of it…” I looked up.
 The look on my face must have been bewildering.
 “Adam!”
 I said as I raised from my seat and wrapped my arms around his neck.
-“Im so glad it is you…” I sighed.
+“Im so glad it’s you…” I sighed.
+Memories, both good and bad came rushing back.
+Our last kiss, our last fight, our last meal together before Adam had decided it was time to move on.
+He wanted a job on Spencer St not in our tiny village.
+He said he didn’t want to leave but that he had to.
+I wondered what had brought him back.
 Adam had indicated for me to sit again.

 “What kind of mess have you got into this time Lottie?” he asked, his kind blue eyes searching mine.
 I was speechless.
 Mess indeed.